shawnsi/get_var/README.md

 The *get_var* function's purpose is threefold:

-* Use production and development data where appropriate
+* Use arbitrary environment data where appropriate and defaults otherwise
 * Not have passwords and other secret bits in subversion/git/whatever
 * Manage multiple similar configurations (same manifest, different systems)